tsinsf/NewCoding/README.md

 # stage 4 guess the number
 def choose_key():

-    print("""\nYou take off running again and you know it is not that far anymore but you are close to the enclosure of the Tyrannosaurus Rex.
+    print("""\nYou take off running again and you know it is not that far anymore but you are close to the enclosure of the Tyrannosaurus Rex.""")
-    """)

     time.sleep(2)

-    print("""\nNow you are on to the last challenge:
-You are in front ot the final door of the outer security ring that leads to safety.
+    print("""\nNow you are on to the last challenge: You are in front ot the final door of the outer security ring that leads to safety.
 You have collected three keys along the way but only one of them will help you to pass it.
 Hurry up, the Tyrannosauros Rex is on the way to you to get you...
 Which key are you choosing?
-Make the right decision, time is crucial now!
+Make the right decision, time is crucial now! """)
-    """)

     time.sleep(5)